-Academic Year: 2022/23 Total fund allocated: Date Updat ed: July 2023 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that orimary school pupils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: % Intent Implementat ion Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Fundi ng alloca ted: Evidence of impact: what dopupils now know and what can they now do?
-What has changed?: Sustainability and suggestednext steps: Identify opportunities for all children to compete within across the school and various opportunities to ensure children are able to carry out physical activity throughout the school day outside of the PE lesson Work alongside the LSSP and Bike Right to offer a range of different activities/ training to develop the children's understanding of leading healthy and active lifestyles.
-These include: POWER training (year 3-6) PALs Training (Playleaders across school) Balanceability training (Foundation and year 1) Learn to Ride (years 3 and 4) Bikeability (years 5 and 6) Implementation of a range of sporting activities for every child to compete within school, including lunchtime and after school activities and intra school tournaments outside of PE lessons. included within LSSP membership costs £13,225 N/A POWER training (45 children targeted) worked alongside a selection of children across the school who were identified as being less active.
-This offered them the opportunity to find out about the importance of healthy lifestyles and make healthier choices.
+Academic Year: 2022/23 Total fund allocated: Date Update ed: July 2023 Key indicator 1: The engagement of a primary school pupils undertake at le Officers guidelines recommend that Percentage of total allocation: % Intent Implementat ion Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Fundi ng alloca ted: Evidence of impact: what dopupils now know and what can they now do?
+What has changed?: Sustainability and suggestednext steps: Identify opportunities for all children to compete within across the school and various opportunities to ensure children are able to carry out physical activity throughout the school day outside of the PE lesson healthy and active lifestyles.
+These include: POWER training (year 3-6) PALs Training (Playleaders across school) Balanceability training (Foundation and year 1) Learn to Ride (years 3 and 4) Bikeability (years 5 and 6) Implementation of a range of sporting activities for every child to compete within school, including lunchtime and after school activities and intra school tournaments outside of PE lessons.
+Included within LSSP membership costs £13,225 N/A Included within Cost of equipment healthier choices.
 Also offering them advice on how to become more active.
 PALs training (36 children targeted) working alongside playleaders across the whole school to engage more children in different games at playtime and lunchtime to become more active.
-Balance ability workshops (180 children targeted) helped develop fundamental skills and basic of bike riding for all children involved.
-Learn to ride (48 children targeted) to help develop basic bike riding skills for those that did not have the confidence to ride a learn to ride and bike ability.
-As a school continue to drive forward the
+Continue to subscribe to the gold package of the LSSP package to ensure PALs and POWER programmes are delivered within school targeting the less active children within school.
+Continue to offer all year groups opportunities to take part in balance ability, learn to ride and bike ability.
+As a school continue to drive forward the competitive ethos developed this year and continue to maintain levels